Super Lawyers

 Shingles and Death

 Our final category is for Zostavax wrongful death cases.
-In a handful of cases, the more potent form of shingles caused by the Zostavax vaccine led to significant internal damages which eventually caused death.
+In a handful of cases, the more potent form of shingles caused by the Zostavax vaccine led to significant internal damage, which eventually caused death.
 We can estimate the potential value of these cases by looking at other wrongful death settlements.
-The value of wrongful death claims often depends on the age and status of the person that died.
+The value of wrongful death claims often depends on the age and status of the person who died.
 The average value of a wrongful death for an adult is about $4 million for all types of cases.
 The average for the death of a minor is slightly higher at $4.5.
 A wrongful death claim for someone over the age of 65 is significantly less at $1.6 million.

 You really need to keep in mind that this is just wild speculation.
 No one knows what the settlement value will be for the Zostavax lawsuits.
 We are throwing a few darts on the board to try to guess about the possible range of settlement values in the Zostavax litigation because people want to hear theories and speculation on the monetary value of their potential claims.
 Remember, civil lawsuits are about money and there is nothing wrong with curiosity as to how much money you might get for your claim.

-2023 Caveat on Zostavax Settlement Projections
+2025 Caveat on Zostavax Settlement Projections

 Client Reviews